alhqlearn/ART-AttentiveFP-CI/Readme.md

 Notebook4 details the training of the AttentiveFP model using the AttentiveFPAtomFeaturizer, which includes one-hot encodings for atom type, degree, hybridization, formal charge, and other relevant properties.

 Notebook5 covers the training of the AttentiveFP-CI model, also utilizing the AttentiveFPAtomFeaturizer, but with a different approach to handling class imbalance in the loss function.

+``It is important to highlight that Optuna is utilized for hyperparameter tuning to find the most promising parameter sets for all these ML models.``